Households to face higher energy bills this winter as price cap set to rise

 The price cap sets a maximum price that energy suppliers can charge consumers in England, Scotland and Wales for each kilowatt hour (kWh) of energy they use.

-It means it does not limit a households’s total bills, because people still pay for the total amount of energy that they use.
+It means it does not limit a household’s total bills, because people still pay for the total amount of energy that they use.

 The figures provided by Ofgem indicate what a household using gas and electricity, and paying by direct debit, can expect to pay if their energy use is typical.